Chapter 7: Basic Political Analysis

 Median = $37,500—Ahmed’s salary, which is in the middle of the set.

-When Oprah walks into the room, suddenly the mean salary jumps up to three-quarters of a million dollars, while the median only bumps up to $37,500.
+When Louisa walks into the room, suddenly the mean salary jumps up to three-quarters of a million dollars, while the median only bumps up to $37,500.
 Which is a more accurate economic descriptor of how well these people are doing?
 In this case, the median is more useful than the mean.

-Many researchers in a variety of disciplines use content analyses to gain insight into textual or mass media sources.
-Content analyses can be defined as “a systematic, replicable technique for compressing many words of text into fewer content categories based on explicit rules of coding.”
+Many researchers in a variety of disciplines use content analysis to gain insight into textual or mass media sources.
+Content analysis can be defined as “a systematic, replicable technique for compressing many words of text into fewer content categories based on explicit rules of coding.”
 (3) Content analysis often involves something as simple as counting the frequency of particular words in a text.
 It may entail categorizing the people quoted and the photographs used, or it may involve measuring sentence length, vocabulary, and so on.

 An effective content analysis must be done carefully.
-The researcher must first specify the media universe that she is going to analyze, as well as the sample from that universe.
+The researcher must first specify the media universe that they are going to analyze, as well as the sample from that universe.
 She also must be very specific about the analytical rules for counting and categorizing aspects of the text or media.
 Then she must rigorously follow those rules so there is no ambiguity about the findings.
 This last part has become much easier with the advent of computer programs that can do much of the work, sparing the researcher many hours and strained eyes.

-Content analyses can yield very informative results.
+Content analysis can yield very informative results.
 What if we examined all the presidential State of the Union speeches and looked for religious references?
 Would the frequency of those references change over time?
 Would they be related to the policies pursued by each administration?
 What if we examined all local television news programs for a given time period and analyzed all references to our state’s congressional delegation?
 Are the references in a positive, negative, or neutral light?
 Do they fluctuate over the election cycle?
 What if we did a content analysis of two different news sites’ editorials and looked for ideological differences between them?

 Surveying individuals has been a very popular analytical form in political science, sociology, marketing, psychology, and communications studies.
 If you want to know about people or about their opinions and knowledge, often the best thing to do is to ask them.
 Surveys can take several forms—from telephone interviews to in-person interviews, from controlled-environment questionnaires to mail-in questionnaires.
-Sometimes, a researcher wants to survey a discrete group of people—say, former Secretaries of State—in which case he will contact all the group’s members and ask them questions relevant to the research project.
+Sometimes, a researcher wants to survey a discrete group of people—say, former Secretaries of State—in which case they will contact all the group’s members and ask them questions relevant to the research project.
 In other instances, the researcher is interested in surveying a large population.
 Because it is not feasible to survey large populations, the researcher instead selects a random sample out of the larger population and gives them the survey.
 Using statistical techniques, the researcher can state with much confidence that the answers given by the random sample are representative of the entire population.

 Survey research is a complicated field that we can’t do justice to here, but you should be aware of the major types of questions found in surveys.